fsjavier/loketable/README.md

 ##### User Stories:
 - As a registered user I can create, view, update and delete my own products so that I can have full control about what I offer (must have / done).
 - As a registered user I can access my list of favorite products through my profile so that have a quick overview of them (should have / done).
-- As a registered user I can view, update and delete my profile so that I can have full control over it (must have / done).
+- As a registered user I can view and update my profile so that I can have full control over it (must have / done).

 ##### EPIC: Interaction with Products
 ##### User Stories:
 - As a registered user I can mark/unmark products as favorites so that I can easily find them later on (should have / done).
-- As a registered user I can navigate to the detailed view of products so that I can see the full information and how to contact the producer.
+- As a registered user I can navigate to the detailed view of products so that I can see the full information and how to contact the producer (must have / done).
 - As a user I can view the profiles of other users so that I see all their listed products and public profile information (must have / done).

 ##### EPIC: Conversations